Registration for Summer 2025 courses will open on the first Monday of February.

 AM | Summer College 1 | Click to read more about HIST-1602-10 |

 For College students, HIST 161 fulfills the core requirement in History for a broad introductory survey; these students complete the requirement by taking HIST 099.
 The course outlines the factors that have shaped the political and social features of the modern Middle East from 1500 to the present.
 Its geographic scope comprises the central provinces and territories of the former Ottoman and Safavid empires: Turkey, Iraq, Syria, Palestine, Egypt, Arabia, and Iran.
-The syllabus emphasizes three analytical themes: first, the historical evolution of "Middle Eastern" polities from dynastic and religious empires in the 16th century to modern "nation-states" in the 20th; second, the impact of industrial capitalism and European imperial expansion on local societies and their modes of production; and third, the socio-cultural and ideological dimensions of these large-scale transformations, specifically the rise of mass ideologies of liberation and development (nationalism, socialism, rights movements, political Islam), and the emergence of structural and social imbalances (economic polarization, cultural/ethnic conflicts, demographic growth, urbanization). |
+The syllabus emphasizes three analytical themes: first, the historical evolution of "Middle Eastern" polities from dynastic and religious empires in the 16th century to modern "nation-states" in the 20th; second, the impact of industrial capitalism and European imperial expansion on local societies and their modes of production; and third, the socio-cultural and ideological dimensions of these large-scale transformations, specifically the rise of mass ideologies of liberation and development (nationalism, socialism, rights movements, political Islam), and the emergence of structural and social imbalances (economic polarization, cultural/ethnic conflicts, demographic growth, urbanization).
+One glance at a major U.S. news source over the past decade will leave a reader with certain impressions of the Middle East and North Africa, driven by the perspective of international trade and war in the region over the years.
+A closer look at this history; however, changes our understandings of this region.
+By learning about the history of the Modern Middle East, beginning with the reforms of the Ottoman Empire, we work to understand how the contemporary came to be and how people in the region understand its history.
+This course traces the histories of empire, revolution, and nation-state formation in the Middle East and North Africa from the late-eighteenth century to the twenty-first century.
+Engaging with both second and primary sources, students will engage with pivotal moments in the history of the region, including the Tanzimat reforms, World War I, Sykes-Picot and border formation, the Iranian Revolution, and the Arab Spring.
+Coursework involves regular lectures to familiarize students with the period and key questions in the history.
+On Thursdays, student discussion leaders will engage with additional sources on a select topic and present them to the class in a source-based discussion.
+On Fridays, we will work with the sources we have been using throughout the week to tie together the major themes of that moment in history. |

 |||||

-HIST-1704-20 | East European History II |
+HIST-1702-10 | History of Russia II |

-AM | Summer College 2 | Click to read more about HIST-1704-20 |
+PM | Summer College 1 | Click to read more about HIST-1702-10 |

 |||||